AFatNiBBa/solid-ctrl-flow/readMe.md

 ## Components

 ### `Case` - `When`
-Allows you to not specify the full condition inside of a `Switch` component.
+Allows you to not repeat the same condition across many `Match` components.
 The following code
 ```tsx
 const value = 1;